 Tips for Ensuring a Healthier Mind

 - Communication is the key to ensuring a healthier mind.
-It means that it is important to take time to check up on your loved ones, have fun chats with your special people and have heart-to-heart conversations with those you know will understand you.
+It means that it is important to take time to check up on your loved ones, has fun chats with your special people and has heart-to-heart conversations with those you know will understand you.